contao/docs/docs/manual/site-structure/pages-as-central-elements/not-authenticated.en.md

 ---

-This page is called up when a member is not logged in and is therefore not allowed to access a protected page.
+This page is rendered when a visitor is not logged in and is therefore not allowed to access a protected page.
 You can choose to use the page as a regular page and display a hint or automatically redirect the visitor to the login page.

 ## Name and type